 ISFJ College Majors

 Choosing a college major can be the first step toward your dream career, so it’s important to choose well.
-Luckily, the MBTI system is a great guide in identifying your temperament and preferences in life.
+Luckily, the 16 personalities system is a great guide in identifying your temperament and preferences in life.

 Thus, one of the best degrees for an ISFJ would be nursing (incidentally, the main occupation for ISFJs).
 We would also recommend finance (to become a financial advisor) and marketing (not for executive roles) since The Defender personality is easily motivated by helping others and can relate to other people’s feelings.
 Lastly, ISFJs can also shine in more technical majors like industrial engineering (a combination of business and engineer careers).